PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 <img width="451" alt="image" src="https://user-images.githubusercontent.com/39780457/220300378-d39288d2-21e3-41ca-96fb-3849ed2d68d9.png">
 **This project is the start for more projects like grbl DRO, Wireless Pendant, CNC Panel... **

-**NEUE Version in Arbeit** Stand 28.02.2023 ohne M5 Lib's  - > Universal ESP32
+**New Version** Date 28.02.2023 without M5 Lib's  - > for Universal ESP32

 **ALL functions are ready to work ad for testing with M5 Atom Matrix !!!!**
-The Light Tower is already supported by 3 boards.
+The Light Tower is already supported by 4 M5 ESP32 boards.

 **Flow of functions: (grbl Light-Tower  Controller)**
 * continuous sending of character ? to CNC Controller